-Childhood Deepening Course with Fiona
+Childhood Deepening Course

 With Fiona Robertson

 Let’s go back to where and when it all began.
 It often seems that our childhood defined who and how we are as adults.
-Whether we remember it as an idyllic time that we long to go back to, or a nightmarish, painful time that we’ve long tried to escape from, our childhood is pivotal to our idea of ourselves.
+Whether we remember it as an idyllic time we long to go back to, or a nightmarish, painful time we’ve long tried to escape from, our childhood is pivotal to our idea of ourselves.